thoughtworks-jumpstart/jumpstart/career/after-getting-started.md

 Warning: you can be flooded by information if you subscribe to too many news sources.

+### Don't be overwhelmed by the things you don't know about.
+It's OK.

+There are lots of new development in technology field, everyday.
+Even experienced developers acknowledge [there are things they don't know](https://overreacted.io/things-i-dont-know-as-of-2018/).
+Give yourself more time to learn and grow.

 ### Learn from Guru

 * [Awesome Talks](https://awesometalks.party/)